 Basic Details Starting point: Albergue de Peregrinos Onton (a donativo pilgrim hostel in Onton, run by nice people with a communal dinner, definitely worth staying at).
 Ending point: Center of Laredo.
 Availability of alternative routes: Yes, and worth taking.
 The alternative route goes through a spectacular natural reserve at the edge of the ocean.
 Pristine…

-Basic Details Starting point: Old town of Bilbao Ending point: Albergue de Peregrinos Onton (a donativo pilgrim hostel in Onton, a really nice one and worth staying at).
-Availability of alternative routes: Yes, you can follow the river in Bilbao and cross to Portugalete by the bridge.
-Following this way, you’ll spend more time…
+Basic Details Starting point: Old town of Bilbao Ending point: Albergue de Peregrinos Onton (a donativo pilgrim hostel in Onton, a really nice one and worth staying at). * Important note: It is unlikely albergue in Onton will open for the 2025 season.
+Hence you can either end your stage 5km earlier in Pobena…

 Basic Details Starting point: Albergue de Peregrinos Gerekiz, Gerekiz.
 Ending point: Old city center of Bilbao Availability of alternative routes: No Distance: Official camino route: 24 km (download GPS here) Elevation difference: + 684m, – 803m.
 Link to online map: here.
 Difficulty score: 3/5.
 Beauty score: 2/5.
 Terrain/asphalt: 10%/90%.
 Next stage: Camino del Norte, stage…